jonwalstedt/vigorjs.componentmanager/public/docs/componentDefinitions.md

 });
 ```

-Custom properties on the componentDefinition may be overriden by custom properties on a intanceDefinifion that belongs to that componentDefinition.
+Custom properties on the componentDefinition may be overriden by custom properties on a intanceDefinition that belongs to that componentDefinition.